 Existing systemic therapies for atopic dermatitis include immunomodulators such as cyclosporine, azathioprine, and methotrexate, and patients with less severe disease can also be treated with phototherapy.
 Short courses of oral corticosteroids and oral antibiotics are commonly prescribed to many patients with severe atopic dermatitis.
 However, in addition to well-recognized adverse effects, treatment with systemic corticosteroids is typically inadequate for patients with chronic disease given its limited duration of use, and is often followed by rebound worsening upon discontinuation.
-All of the systemic treatments other than oral corticosteroids lack approval by the FDA for atopic dermatitis, and few patients in the US receive them.
-Cyclosporine appears to be the most commonly used of these non-steroid systemic agents and to have the best evidence of efficacy.13 Phototherapy is typically available to patients with more severe disease.
-Phototherapy can be prohibitively time consuming and may increase the risk of skin cancer,25 and systemic immunomodulators can have potentially serious or even fatal side effects, including infections, malignancies, and blood dyscrasias, can cause irreversible liver and kidney damage, and require frequent laboratory monitoring.13
+All of the previous systemic treatments other than oral corticosteroids lack approval by the FDA for atopic dermatitis, and few patients in the US receive them.
+Cyclosporine appears to be the most commonly used of these non-steroid systemic agents and to have the best evidence of efficacy.
+Phototherapy is typically available to patients in the US who live in large metropolitan areas, but is not generally felt to be appropriate for patients with more severe disease.
+Phototherapy can be prohibitively time consuming and may increase the risk of skin cancer, and systemic immunomodulators can have potentially serious or even fatal side effects, including infections, malignancies, and blood dyscrasias, can cause irreversible liver and kidney damage, and require frequent laboratory monitoring.

 Atopic dermatitis appears to be a disease that is frequently undertreated and, for many patients, is lacking treatments.
-Mild-to-moderate disease can often be effectively controlled with existing topical therapies, but concerns about the side effects of those therapies inhibit treatment in many patients.
+Mild-to-moderate disease can often be effectively controlled with existing topical therapies, 23-25 but concerns about the side effects of those therapies inhibit treatment in many patients.
 Additionally, there is a lack of guidance on the safe and effective long-term use of topical medications, particularly with regard to the optimal quantity and frequency of topical corticosteroids and indications for the use of topical calcineurin inhibitors.
-Patients with mild-to-moderate disease may experience itching and cosmetic changes that can result in important psychosocial effects described further below.
+Patients with mild-to-moderate disease may experience itching and visible changes that can result in important psychosocial effects described further below.
 We heard from multiple experts and patient groups that most patients with moderate-to-severe disease do not receive systemic therapies even when these might be beneficial.
 These are agents with important side effects.
 We heard that most clinicians are uncomfortable prescribing them for various reasons, including lack of experience with their use and the lack of a labeled indication for atopic dermatitis.
 Patients with moderate-to-severe disease experience substantial disruptions to their lives with the disorder disturbing sleep and affecting all aspects of social functioning.
 In this landscape of a routinely undertreated disease with substantial burdens, more acceptable and effective therapies are clearly needed.